SensationalSystems/tektelic-agriculture-decoder/README.md

   "ambient_temp": 17,
   "soil_gwc": 0.8,
   "soil_moisture_raw": 1330,
+  "soil_temp": 15.989977222474153,
-  "soil_temp": 888
+  "soil_temp_raw": 888
 }
 ```
 (actual data from our test sensor)

-## NOTE: Buggy temperature values
-We're working with TEKTELIC to fix the soil temperature calculations for the built-in probes version.
+## Soil temperature and moisture - built in probes
+The sensor returns raw readings for soil temperature and moisture, these are the "raw" values in the decoded JSON object.
+These values are converted using the lookup tables and functions from TEKTELIC's docs: https://support.tektelic.com/portal/kb/articles/agriculture-sensor-faq

 ## Calibration notes
 The sensor version with built in probes needs to have its moisture reading calibrated for best accuracy.
 This is done by taking a "dry" reading from the sensor before deploying it.
 Let the unit send one uplink with the probes facing up into free space.
-This is the reference reaing you will see in the decoded payload as `soil_moisture_raw`.
+This is the reference reading you will see in the decoded payload as `soil_moisture_raw`.
 Multiply this value by 1000 and put it in the decoder as the `moisture_calibration` number at the top.

 This calibration value is used in the calculation of the Gravimetric Water Content of the soil, returned as `soil_gwc`.